 - Whisk the flour, baking powder, nutmeg, and salt together in a large bowl.

-- In a separate bowl, whisk the brown butter, sugar, brown sugar, eggs, bourbon and, vanilla together until combined.
+- In a separate bowl, whisk together the melted brown butter, granulated sugar, brown sugar until combined.

 - Stir in about half of the flour mixture.
 Then stir in the eggnog and the rest of the flour mixture and mix until fully combined.
 The batter will be thick.